byte-fe/react-model/README.md

 ### Model Register

-react-model keep the state and actions in a separate store.
-So you need to register them before using.
+react-model keep the state and actions in the separate private store.
+So you need to register them if you want to use them as the public models.

 `model/index.ts`